dddd1007/dddd1007/README.md

 My interests is **High-performance computing**, I am using Julialang to build the models in my research.
 I also have years of experience in R and Python.

-I am working on **educational equity of data science**.
+I am working on **educational equity of data science** as well.
 I have organized a team or working in [Capital of Statistics](https://cosx.org), to teach the program and basic statistics in universities.

 I was a doctor of traditional Chinese medicine.
 Moreover, I am trained as a psychotherapist now.